minkaotic/front-end-notes/notes/Accessibility.md

 - [WebAIM colour contrast checker](https://webaim.org/resources/contrastchecker/)
 - [Axe](https://www.deque.com/axe/) and [WAVE](https://wave.webaim.org/extension/) - browser extensions to evaluate web accessibility
 - [Treehouse Accessibility Checklist for web devs](https://treehouse-project-downloads.s3.amazonaws.com/Accessibility-for-Web-Developers/Accessibility-Checklist-for-Web-Developers.pdf)

+## :pencil: Accessible forms
+Checkout forms tend to have a huge abandonment rate, and whilst some of this may be due to users not wanting to commit to a transaction, [studies by the Baymard Institute](https://baymard.com/lists/cart-abandonment-rate) have found that a significant proportion of abandonments are due to problems with checkout form usability.

+Principles of an accessible form:
+- *Avoid unnecessary questions* (common one: asking for people's telephone number)
+- *Minimize questions per screen* - benefits: faster loading; screenreaders can jump straight to the relevant information; correcting errors is easier with a limited set of fields; the presentation simplification reduces cognitive load - which benefits all users but especially those with cognitive disabilities
+- When 'chunking' a form (breaking it into steps), *provide context clues* - e.g. remind users of the purpose of the form, clearly label current step, how many tasks have been completed/how many remain
+- *Group related questions* (both visually and via screen-reader accessible HTML) - especially important when multiple sets of questions need to stay on the same screen / cannot be 'chunked' into separate steps
+- *Use clear input labels* - using just placeholder text is not good enough, as it disappears once the user starts typing, and can cause users to lose track of which field they were filling out
+- *Make focus indicators obvious* to help users who are unable to use a mouse
+- *Help users spot and correct errors* through easily understandable error messaging and highlighting of issues